 If you’re doing a circuit of different bodyweight exercises during the work portions, you can reduce that to walking at a medium pace or some similar low-impact low-intensity bodyweight activity.

-Some people aren’t able to do anything but stop moving for a little while during their recovery period, due to their fitness level or other health limitation.
+Some people aren’t able to do anything but stop moving for a little while (like me**) during their recovery period, due to their fitness level or other health limitation.

 That’s fine, just ease back into a low-intensity form of your HIIT exercise before the high-intensity section begins if you can.